 Once you have chosen to use a JDBC or OCI access protocol, all you have to do now is install the appropriate driver so that you can use design tools anytime you want.
 You will specify the access protocol later when you define the data source for each design tool.

 The driver enables design tools to connect to the Pentaho Server and verify that the model is correct.
 Your database administrator, Chief Intelligence Officer, or IT manager should be able to provide the appropriate driver.
 If not, you can download drivers from your database vendor's website.
-Check the compatibility matrixes to ensure that your database and its driver is supported.

 When you have the correct driver, copy it to these directories on all machines that run the design tools that you chose to install.
 Design tools should not be running when you copying the driver to the correct directories.
 Once the driver is in place, you can start the design tools: